ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Weight and size

 I don’t have an exact figure for weight, but I would imagine both bikes will weigh in the region of 25kg.
-Both models are only available in one size, and looking at the dimensions I would say this is medium frame.
+Both models are only available in one size, and looking at the dimensions I would say this is a medium frame.
 This should be suitable for riders ranging in height from 5’2″ to over 6″ – larger riders may need to fit a longer seat post and longer handlebar stem.
 The T1 step-through version has an adjustable stem which will make life easier.

 Eleglide T1

-The Eleglide T1 features a standard frame with a sloping top tube with a high front-end.
+The Eleglide T1 features a standard frame with a sloping top tube with a high front end.
 This will offer the rider a nice, upright riding position.

 Eleglide T1 Step-through

-The Eleglide T1 step-through has a classic, easy entry design making it particularly suitable for riders who have trouble mounting a regular frame bike.
+The Eleglide T1 step-through has a classic, easy-entry design making it particularly suitable for riders who have trouble mounting a regular frame bike.
 This model also has an adjustable stem, which will allow the rider set the reach and height of the handlebar to suit their needs.

 Specification